lapentad/URLShortener/README.md

 Run addhosts.bat OR "127.0.0.1 www.short.com" to hosts file.

-Go towww.short.com to see endpoint
+Go to www.short.com to see endpoint